Coptic Cairo

 Coptic Cairo (Arabic: القاهرة القبطية, romanized: al-Qāhira al-Qibṭiyya, lit.
-Coptic Cairo) is a part of Old Cairo which encompasses the Babylon Fortress, the Coptic Museum, the Hanging Church, the Greek Church of St. George and many other Coptic churches and historical sites.
+'Coptic Cairo') is a part of Old Cairo which encompasses the Babylon Fortress, the Coptic Museum, the Hanging Church, the Ben Ezra Synagogue, the Greek Church of St. George, and other religious and historical sites.
 It is believed in Christian tradition that the Holy Family visited this area and stayed at the site of Saints Sergius and Bacchus Church (Abu Serga).
 Coptic Cairo was a stronghold for Christianity in Egypt both before and during the Islamic era, as most of its churches were built after the Muslim conquest of Egypt in the 7th century.

 History

 Ancient and Roman periods

 There is evidence of settlement in the area as early as the 6th century BC, when Persians built a fort on the Nile, north of Memphis.
 The Persians also built a canal from the Nile (at Fustat) to the Red Sea.
 The Persian settlement was called Babylon, reminiscent of the ancient city along the Euphrates, and it gained importance while the nearby city of Memphis declined, as did Heliopolis.
 During the Ptolemaic period, Babylon and its people were mostly forgotten.